Bachelor of Arts (Honours) Applied Social Studies - Professional Social Care CW068

 What follow-on study opportunities are available?

-Graduates can complete postgraduate studies to Masters or Doctoral level within the social care or associated social science field and may progress onto the Masters in Child, Youth & Family Studies at IT Carlow.
+Graduates can complete postgraduate studies to Masters or Doctoral level within the social care or associated social science field and may progress onto the Masters in Child, Youth and Family Studies at Institute of Technology Carlow.

 What exemptions will I receive?-

 What will I be able to do when I finish the course?